abdulbasithk29/Consumer-Goods-Ad-hoc-Insights/README.md

 Provide Insights to the Management in Consumer Goods Domain

 ## Problem Statement
 .
-Atliq Hardwares (Imaginary Company) is one of the leading computer hardware producers in India and well expanded in other countries too.
+Atliq Hardwares is one of the leading computer hardware producers in India and well expanded in other countries too.

 .
 The company struggles to derive actionable insights for decision-making.